wiemkefli/wiemkefli/README.md

 # 👋 Hello, I'm Qawiem!

-> hello from qawiem ✨

----

 ### 🧠 About Me
 - 💻 Full-stack Developer from Malaysia
-- ⚙️ Laravel | jQuery | MySQL
+- ⚙️ Experienced with Laravel, jQuery, and MySQL
-- 🌱 Currently learning: API automation, Docker, and system architecture
+- 🌱 Expanding into backend development with Node.js and Express.js
-- 🧩 Passionate about building efficient and beautiful systems
+- 🧩 Passionate about designing scalable APIs and backend architecture
-- 📚 Always exploring new open-source projects
+- 💡 Strong interest in building efficient systems with modern JavaScript stacks
+- 🤝 Open to collaboration and backend-focused opportunities

 ---